jumoonlove/Jin-Portfolio/README.md

-# Getting Started with Create React App
+# Jin's Portfolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a portfolio website created using React.
+The project was bootstrapped with Create React App.

+## Getting Started

+To get started with this project, clone the repository and install the necessary dependencies:

+# git clone <repository-url>
+# cd <repository-directory>
+# npm install

+Once all dependencies are installed, you can run the app using the available scripts listed below.

 ## Available Scripts